Bonnee/pump.js/README.md

 * Verify the functioning of the pumps and their active time;
 * Set the threshold at wich the pump's state will be changed.

-In case of error (high acquifer level, malfuncioning pump etc...) the system will send an E-mail to a specified address and will also trigger an alarm audible from the apartment.
+In case of error (high water level, malfuncioning pump etc...) the system will send an E-mail to a specified address and will also trigger an alarm audible from the apartment.

-The system uses many different technologes like:
+The system uses many different technologies like:

 * Node.js
 * The Firmata protocol